-Held every four years since 1960, in the even-numbered year between the Word Cup tournaments, it was originally called the UEFA European Nations Cup changing to the current name in 1968.
+Held every four years since 1960, in the even-numbered year between the World Cup tournaments, it was originally called the UEFA European Nations Cup changing to its current name in 1968.
 The idea for a pan-European football tournament was first proposed by the French Football Federation’s secretary general Henri Delaunay in 1927 but it was in 1958 that the tournament officially started.
-The first tournament was held in 1960 in France had four teams competing in the finals out of the 17 that had entered the competition.
+The first tournament was held in 1960 in France and had four teams competing in the finals out of the 17 that had entered the competition.
 It was won by the Soviet Union who beat Yugoslavia 2-1 in the final in Paris.
-Euro 2012 hosted in Ukraine and Poland was a great competition as Spain came out as winners beating Italy in a thrilling Final.
-As the competition returns to France for the third time, it will be contested by 24 teams having been expanded from the 16 team format used since 1996.
+Euro 2012 hosted in Ukraine and Poland was a great competition as Spain came out as the winner beating Italy in a thrilling Final.
+As the competition returns to France for the third time, it will be contested by 24 teams having been expanded from the 16-team format used since 1996.
 The 24 teams participating in the competition will be Albania, Austria, Belgium, Croatia, Czech Republic, England, France, Germany, Hungry, Iceland, Italy, Northern Ireland, Poland, Portugal, Republic of Ireland, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, Turkey, Ukraine and Wales.
 PREVIOUS WINNERS AND CONTENDERS Previously European footballing giants Germany and Spain have lifted the trophy thrice whereas Euro 2016 hosts France have won the competition twice.
-Germany, Spain, France, England and Italy go into the Euro 2016 as title contenders as they boast top quality players in every position.
+Germany, Spain, France, England, and Italy go into the Euro 2016 as title contenders as they boast top-quality players in every position.
 France as hosts look favourites to win the Championship with Spain, who won record consecutive Euros in 2008 and 2012, showing inconsistent performance since their third European Championship victory in 2012.
-Germany, the current world champions should have been the automatic favourite’s after a solid performance at the World Cup in Brazil in 2014, however the performances of the four-time World champions has not been superlative since winning the World Cup.
-If one looks back in history, Italy, Spain and Germany have always bounced back in big competitions like the Euros and the World Cup.
-Therefore,it would be unwise count out any of these teams.
-The young England might stun everyone this time if they play to their potential as they have some excellent young players and look like a competitive outfit and for me this side can make history by winning their first Euro.
-Not the favourites but star studded Belgium have been making steady progress in international football and it won’t be surprising if they qualify for the semis.
-This time the Euro has debutants Iceland and Wales who performed brilliantly in the Euro qualifiers and just might spring up a surprise in the Euro’s this time around.
+Germany, the current world champions should have been the automatic favorites after a solid performance at the World Cup in Brazil in 2014, however, the performances of the four-time World champions have not been superlative since winning the World Cup.
+If one looks back in history, Italy, Spain, and Germany have always bounced back in big competitions like the Euros and the World Cup.
+Therefore,it would be unwise to count out any of these teams.
+The young England might stun everyone this time if they play to their potential as they have some excellent young players and look like a competitive outfit and for me, this side can make history by winning their first Euro.
+Not the favourites but star-studded Belgium has been making steady progress in international football and it won’t be surprising if they qualify for the semis.
+This time the Euro has debutants Iceland and Wales who performed brilliantly in the Euro qualifiers and just might spring up a surprise in the Euro this time around.
 For all we know, an underdog could win the Euro just like Denmark(1992) and Greece(2004) where both were underdogs and won over mighty opponents.
 An upset win at the Euro 2016 would be an interesting proposition for the Euros and we will be seeing a repeat of a Leicester City story repeating itself at the international stage.

 - Renato Sanchez (Portugal)